-LASC-Human Behavior and Social Processes; United States and Its Role in the World This course will examine the evolution of the presidency.
+LASC-Human Behavior and Social Processes; United States and Its Role in the World

+This course will examine the evolution of the presidency.
 Special attention is given to those presidents who have expanded the office.
-Offered every 3 years.
-3 credits.

 PO 215 State and Local Government